thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/middleware.md

 * logging request details
 * authenticating the client sending the request

+Middleware also give you a chance to do some pre-processing on a request before the route handlers handle it.
+For instance, after a user has logged in, you could fetch their user details from a database, and then store those details in res.user.

 ## Example

 Let's take a look an example middleware in `middleware_example.js`